vivekhere/react-advanced/README.md

 Since React@16.8, we got a new feature called Hooks that allow us to build functional components with all the features we have in the class components.
 So, we can use state and life-cycle features of class component.

 A Hook is a function that allows us to hook into react features like working with state or life-cycle methods.

+## Context

+Context was introduced to solve a problem in react called 'Prop Drilling'.
+Prop drilling is the process in a React app where props are passed from one part of a tree to another by going through other parts that do not need the data, but only help in passing it through the tree.

+Before context, Redux came to solve this problem.
+In Redux, we have a concept called store which is an object that stores the global state of the application.
+It stores the data that we want to share across different components.
+Any component can get data from the store.

+With context, we can pass data down the component tree without Prop drilling.
+We will provide some context or shared data in one component and consume this context in another component.
+So, we will be dealing with providers and consumers.